LABIOQUIM/visualdynamics/README.md

 ### Ao fim da instalação o servidor será iniciado.
 ### At the end of the installation the server will start.
 - Para finalizar pressione Ctrl + c
-- To finish press Ctrl + c.
+- To finish press Ctrl + c
 ________________________________________________________________________________________________________
 #### Caso tenha saido da pasta visualdynamics acesse ela novamente pelo terminal.
 #### If you left the visualdynamics folder, access it again through the terminal.